danrevah/typeserializer/README.md

 #### Exclude

+* Note that if a class member does not has a default value then it will not be deserialized.

  While using the default manual exclude you only need to decorate the properties you like to exclude with `@Exclude`.
  This will cause the property to be EXCLUDED from the response.